joseasoler/tradergen/FEATURES.md

 TraderGen will add between zero and five specializations (depending on mod settings) to each vanilla orbital trader.
 Some orbital traders from mods are supported as well.
 Check the Mod support section for details.

+* **Androids (with [Vanilla Races Expanded - Android](https://steamcommunity.com/sharedfiles/filedetails/?id=2975771801)):** Has some androids, reactors, android components and neutroamine in stock.
+Present in bulk, exotic and slaver orbital traders.

 * **Biomaterials:** This uncommon specialization adds items created with materials obtained from exotic animals or plants.
 Present in bulk and exotic orbital traders.

 * **Bionics:** Adds prostheses between the industrial and ultratech technology levels.
 Present in combat, exotic, slaver and imperial orbital traders.

-* **Bloodfeeder (with [Biotech](https://rimworldgame.com/biotech/)):** This uncommon specialization sells hemogen packs, blood torches, melee weapons with higher quality than normal and a single deathrest capacity serum.
+* **Bloodfeeder (with [Biotech](https://rimworldgame.com/biotech/)):** This uncommon specialization sells hemogen packs, blood torches, melee weapons with higher quality than normal, some gold and a single deathrest capacity serum.
 They will also have a genepack containing genes of a random bloodfeeder xenotype.
 Present in combat, exotic and slaver orbital traders.

 * **Cannibal:** These traders must be truly desperate... or utterly insane.
 Present in combat and slaver orbital traders.